mnooner256/pyqrcode/README.md

 generated codes would have the same size.

 Finally, the _mode_ parameter sets how the contents will be encoded.
-As mentioned above, three of the four possible encodings have been written.
+As mentioned above, three of the five possible encodings have been written.
 By default the object uses the most efficient encoding for the contents.
 You can change this though.
 See qrcode.tables.modes for a list of possible values for this parameter.